workhorsemarketing/Gravity-Forms-Data-Layer-Events/README.md

 *  `gf_form_id`  : Form ID in Gravity Forms
 *  `gf_form_name` : form name as it exists in Gravity Forms
 *  `emailX` : plain text email.
-If there are multiple email fields on the form it will increment X and add a new key/value for each
+If there are multiple email fields on the form it will increment X and add a new key/value for each.
+Allows easy deployment to multiple forms as most conversion forms have a single email field; so you can use a simple data layer variable for `email` to capture.
 * `emailX_hashed` : SHA-256 hashed version of the email

 ## Features